-1. Be knowledgeable of and uphold behavior expectations.

-- 2. Develop, and communicate classroom rules and discipline management procedure and follow said procedure. - 3.
+- 1. Be knowledgeable of and uphold behavior expectations. - 2.
+Develop, and communicate classroom rules and discipline management procedure and follow said procedure. - 3.
 Remove from class a student who presents a danger to self or others. - 4.
 Maintain an orderly classroom. - 5.
 Establish rapport and an effective working relationship with parents. - 6.
-Report to administration any known violation of the behavior expectations. - 7.
+Report in writing to the principal any known violation of the behavior expectations. - 7.
 Maintain confidentiality upon receipt of sensitive information.